COLLEGE

 RECRUIT AVERAGES

 Coaches don't care about your best round.
 They care about your tournament scoring average against competitive fields — tracked on GolfStat and verified against field strength.
+Every division has a scoring tier.
 Know where you stand.
-Know what it takes to move up a tier.
+Know what it takes to move up.
 Equipment fit contributes directly to this number.

 Men's